crowdfavorite/wp-strtr/README.md

     * Be alphanumeric (underscores are allowed, too)
     * Start with a letter
     * Not be too long
+* Customize the various theme properties in style.css as appropriate for your work.
 * Review and modify style partials as needed.
 Note that the `assets/style.source/lib/` directory is intended for Sass partials that should remain as-is (such as Normalize).
 However, the rest are generally fair game.